NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-12/interweaver2018-12-14.md

         - [ ] Make clicking on the Nodes go to them.
     - [ ] Bugfixes:
       - [ ] Whenever draft Node content changes in the editor, unset the IPFS hash if they'd already uploaded it, since it's gone stale.
+      - [ ] When Node deploy fails, should somehow update BuildArea again?
     - [ ] Add cookies to save your draft data.
     - [ ] Make a better homepage.
     - [ ] Style things up to the best of my non-designer ability.